Configure Prisma Access Colo-Connect

 7. Configure the Colo router IP address (Colo CPE IP) as the local eBGP IP address and Configure the cloud router IP address (Cloud Router IP) as the eBGP peer address on your Colo router.

-If you're using a next-generation firewall as the Colo router, go to NetworkVirtual Routers, Add a virtual router, go to BGPPeer Group, and enter the Colo CPE IP as the Peer Address and the Cloud Router IP as the Local Address.
+If you're using a next-generation firewall as the Colo router, go to NetworkVirtual Routers, Add a virtual router, go to BGPPeer Group, and enter the Colo CPE IP as the Local Address and the Cloud Router IP as the Peer Address.

-8. Configure the Cloud Router BGP ASN as the eBGP peer Autonomous System Number (ASN).
+8. Configure the Cloud Router BGP ASN as the eBGP AS Number.

 Create Colo-Connect Service Connections

-Selecting this choice ensures that, if the GRE tunnel is down, the static route used by the GRE tunnel is withdrawn.
+Selecting this choice ensures that, if the tunnel is down, the static route used by the tunnel is withdrawn.

-2. Go to the WorkflowsPrisma Access SetupColo-ConnectConnections tab and make sure that the connections are in an Active state by checking their Status.
+2. Go to ConfigurationColo-ConnectConnections and make sure that the connections are in an Active state by checking their Status.

 Until the Status of the connection is Active, you can't configure service connections.

-4. Refresh the Prisma Access Sync Status so that the Colo-Connect configuration is provisioned in the service connections area.
+3. Refresh your browser so that the Colo-Connect configuration is provisioned in the service connections area.

 Make sure that the name you enter is 31 characters long or less; entering a name 32 characters or longer causes the tunnel to be mapped incorrectly in the Prisma Access infrastructure.